11th Infantry Regiment (United States): War of 1812

 13 May 1813, five hundred men from the 11th Infantry regiment, being the first battalion, were ordered to Sackett's Harbor, and on 31 May left Burlington under the command of Lieut.
 Col. Timothy Upham.

 This 11th Infantry Regiment participated in the following: the Battle of Crysler's Farm; the Second Battle of Lacolle Mills; the Raid on Port Dover, the Capture of Fort Erie, the Battle of Chippawa, where Colonel John B. Campbell (9 April to 28 August 1814), was mortally wounded and the 11th Infantry came under command of Maj.
 John McNeil, who was breveted Lt.
 Col. for his actions; and the Battle of Lundy's Lane.

-The third colonel of the regiment was Moody Bedel (4 September 1814 to 17 May 1815), became a brigadier general during the War of 1812.
+The third colonel of the regiment, Moody Bedel (4 September 1814 to 17 May 1815), became a brigadier general during the War of 1812.
 He was the son of Timothy Bedel a commander during the American Revolution.
 Moody Bedel's son John Bedel was a brigadier general of volunteers during the American Civil War.